 Keep student agency front and center

-No one would argue that student agency is the most important part of technology transformation, and that’s why it should be at the forefront of any tech coaching model.
+No one would argue that student agency is the most important part of tech transformation, and that’s why it should be at the forefront of any tech coaching model.
 It’s essential that student agency is always part of the coaching conversation: “How can using this tool or method in a lesson empower learners?”
 This should always be the first question asked, because when you empower learners and give them choice, the learning that comes out of it is so much greater, says Amy Miller of Frederick County.
 Miller shared a story of how a teacher wanted to find better ways to give formative feedback to her students, so she showed her how to use a feedback tool in the Hapara Instructional Suite called Snaps.
 The teacher used it and the student was so excited that her teacher cared enough to reach out to her and give her feedback and a virtual pat on the back that she came by her room during lunch to thank her.
 These teachable moments solidify the student/teacher relationship that makes so much more learning possible–learning that has no limits.

 At Hapara, we’re excited about the release of Student Dashboard, it’s a way for teachers to communicate expectations directly with students and empowers learners to drive their own learning paths as they access all Google Classroom and Hapara assignments, resources, grades and communications into a single place.